EllaTheCat/dopamine-2020/README.md

 I took the opportunity to refactor my i3 config and scripts into this new repository after installing the latest versions of distro and i3.
-Everything is in a state of flux, everything is on master, there are stupid mistakes, but it's getting better.
+Everything is in a state of flux.
+Everything is on git master not on topic branches.
+There are stupid mistakes, but it's getting better.

 ## Ambitions